Opening Times

 Supper & Stories

-9th April, 15th May, 11th June, 9th July, 13th August, 10th September, 8th October, 12th November, 10th December
+14th May, 11th June, 9th July, 13th August, 10th September, 8th October, 12th November, 10th December

 Supper & Stories at Holker Hall & Gardens invites guests to an intimate evening of seasonal dining, conversation, and storytelling in the atmospheric setting of the Ilex, the function room of the Courtyard Café.
 Each event features a carefully curated supper, followed by a talk from a guest speaker who shares insights, experiences, or unique stories that inspire, entertain, and provoke thought.
 From authors and adventurers to local artisans and heritage experts, the series celebrates creativity, lived experience, and the art of storytelling, offering a warm and engaging experience for all attendees.